ktaylor63/southeast/site/content/articles/steward-of-the-land.md

 hero:
     name: red-cockaded-woodpecker-on-sehoy.jpg
     alt: 'A small woodpecker perched on a pine tree.'
-    caption: 'In 2017, there were 36 active clusters of endangered red-cockaded woodpeckers on Cam Lanier’s land in Alabama, thriving there under a Safe Harbor Agreement.
-Photo courtesy of Cam Lanier.'
+    caption: 'In 2018, there were 38 active clusters of endangered red-cockaded woodpeckers on this property in Alabama, thriving there under a Safe Harbor Agreement.
+Composite photo by Mark Bailey.'
     position: '77% 66%'
 tags:
     - Alabama